-We will re-open the internship application submissions in mid-January 2019.
-Internship will take place at the University of North Florida campus, Jacksonville, FL.
+We are looking for students who aspire to be a data scientist to work as a DSSG Intern in a twelve-week internship program.
 Both undergraduate and graduate students are welcome to apply for the internship.
 Please read the FAQs before submitting your application.2019 DSSG Internship Application

 FL-DSSG Internship application is developed based on DSSG programs at Chicago, Atlanta, and Washington.

 FL-DSSG is taking applications for 2019 summer internship program.
 Intern applications are due by March 31st, 5 PM.